On Limits on the Provable Consequences of Quantum Pseudorandomness: Introduction

 \section{Introduction}

 In classical cryptography, computational pseudorandomness generated by pseudorandom generators (PRGs) and functions (PRFs) serves as a central resource.
-They can be used for many applications such as commitments~\cite{JC:Naor91}, digital signatures~\cite{STOC:Rompel90}, and symmetric key encryptions.
-Furthermore, the existence of PRGs and PRFs is necessary to the existence of almost all cryptographic primitives with computational security, including one-way functions (OWFs)~\cite{HILL99}.
+It can be used for many applications, such as commitments~\cite{JC:Naor91}, digital signatures~\cite{STOC:Rompel90}, and symmetric key encryptions.
+Furthermore, the existence of PRGs and PRFs is necessary for the existence of almost all cryptographic primitives with computational security, including one-way functions (OWFs)~\cite{HILL99}.

-When we treat the world as operating under the laws of quantum mechanics, however, the notion of pseudorandomness must be revisited.
+However, when we treat the world as operating under the laws of quantum mechanics, the notion of pseudorandomness must be revisited.
 Ji, Liu, and Song~\cite{C:JiLiuSon18} proposed the first two inherently quantum pseudorandom primitives, pseudorandom state generators (PRSGs) and unitaries (PRUs).
-Quantum pseudorandomness has been shown to be useful to construct many (quantum) cryptographic primitives, for example PRSGs imply quantum commitments and oblivious transfers~\cite{C:MorYam22,C:AnaQiaYue22}.
-After Kretschmer showed that PRSGs and PRUs (with super-logarithmic output lengths) are potentially weaker primitives than classical pseudorandomness~\cite{Kre21}, the dramatic interest for fundamentally quantum cryptographic primitives emerged.
-Pseudorandom function-like state generators (PRFSGs)~\cite{C:AnaQiaYue22,TCC:AGQY22} are one of such examples, where their structure simplifies the construction of quantum cryptographic primitives.
+Quantum pseudorandomness has been shown to be useful for constructing many (quantum) cryptographic primitives, for example, PRSGs imply quantum commitments and oblivious transfers~\cite{C:MorYam22,C:AnaQiaYue22}.
+On the other hand, Kretschmer showed that PRSGs and PRUs (with super-logarithmic output lengths) are potentially weaker primitives than classical pseudorandomness by presenting an oracle separation~\cite{Kre21}.
+The dramatic interest in fundamentally quantum cryptographic primitives emerged as a new cryptographic direction possible even in the world without one-way functions.

+Quantum pseudorandomness turns out to be quite different from its classical counterparts.
+To begin with, the length becomes an important parameter in quantum cryptography.
+Given an $\secpar$-bit input seed, \cite{C:BraShm20} shows that $c\log \secpar$-length output PRSGs exist unconditionally for $c\ll1$ whereas achieving $c\ge1$ requires computational assumptions.
+We name $c\log \secpar$-length and superlogarithmic-length PRSGs by short PRSGs and long PRSGs, respectively. \cite{BM24,C:ChuGolGra24} shows that \LPRSGs{} cannot be used to construct \SPRSGs{}, highlighting that the output lengths of PRSGs cannot be shrunk.
+Note that in the classical setting, the output length of PRGs can easily be shrunk and lengthened arbitrarily.

+Contrary to the \LPRSGs{} that are separated from classical cryptography, \cite{ITCS:AnaLinYue24} shows that \SPRSGs{} can be used to construct a variant of PRGs called pseudodeterministic quantum-computable PRGs (\QPRGs{}) with an inverse-polynomial pseudodeterminism error.
+A \QPRG{} $G$ with an $\epsilon$ error is a QPT algorithm that, on $(1-\epsilon)$-fraction of the input seed, outputs the same value with probability $1-\epsilon$.\footnote{The second error (for the same seed) can be arbitrarily reduced by the repetition.
+We use this notion following the original definition \cite{ITCS:AnaLinYue24}.} When $\epsilon$ is negligible, we simply call $G$ a QPRG.
+With an inverse-polynomial $\epsilon$, one can construct digital signatures and IND-CPA encryptions~\cite{BBO+24}, although the proof technique is more complicated than the classical one.